ITV (TV network): Organisation (other networks)

 As a public service broadcaster, the ITV network is obliged to broadcast programming of public importance, including news, current affairs, children's and religious programming as well as party election broadcasts on behalf of the major political parties and political events, such as the Budget.
 The network also needs to produce accessible output containing subtitles, signing and audio description.
 In exchange for this programming, the ITV network is available on all platforms free to air and can be found at the top of the EPG of all providers.

 Since the launch of the platform in 1998, all of the ITV licensees have received gifted capacity on the digital terrestrial television platform.
 At present, the companies are able to broadcast additional channels and all choose to broadcast the ITV plc owned ITV2, ITV3, ITV4 and ITV Quiz in their region.
 UTV and STV (formerly Scottish Television and Grampian Television) previously broadcast their own services – UTV2 in Northern Ireland and S2 in central and northern Scotland – until 2002, when they adopted the ITV plc channels.
 Despite this, STV was given a broadcasting licence for what would become the STV2 channel in 2013, however this was short-lived and the channel closed in 2018.
 The broadcasters all make use of the Digital 3&4 multiplex, shared with Channel 4.
 CITV launched in March 2006 (closed September 2023).
 ITV Encore launched in June 2014 (closed May 2018) and ITVBe launched in October 2014.
 ITV Box Office launched in February 2017 (closed January 2020).

 On 13 September 2022, ITV confirmed that during the day of Monday 19 September, the day of the state funeral for Queen Elizabeth II, all programming schedules on ITV's digital channels would be scrapped, with the main ITV News coverage being shown live and uninterrupted on every channel.
 This was the first time ITV decided to do this, with the company keeping their digital channels' schedules mostly as advertised in the run up to the funeral (with a few amendments for cancelled sporting events on ITV4) and all royal coverage being on their main channel.

-In November 2025, ITV said it was in "preliminary" discussions to sell its broadcasting business to Sky for £1.6bn.
+In November 2025, ITV said it was in "preliminary" discussions to sell its broadcasting business to Sky UK.
+On 6 July 2026, Sky announced it would acquire, subject to regulatory approval, ITV's broadcasting networks and streaming services for £1.6bn, a deal that does not include production unit ITV Studios, which would become a standalone company.
+Should the deal be completed, ITV would join Sky under the corporate umbrella of NBCUniversal, whose U.S. parent Comcast is planning to spin off into its own separate entity.